fpgaprince/rtd/docs/source/hdl.rst

     architecture rtl of fpga_top is
         --signal declarations

-        --component declarations        -- for code readability, can create a separate component.vhd file and declare them all there. component some_component is port (
+        -- 2. component declarations        -- for code readability, can create a separate component.vhd file and declare them all there. component some_component is port (
             clk : in std_logic;
             rst : in std_logic;